-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+WASHINGTON, D.C.
 20549

-FORM 10-Q
+FORM 10-O

-(Mark One)

-☑ QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2023

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period from to Commission File Number 001-40440

-Senti Biosciences, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of

-incorporation or organization)

-86-2437900 (I.R.S.
-Employer Identification Number)

-2 Corporate Drive, First Floor South San Francisco, CA 94080 (Address of principal executive offices and zip code)

-(Registrant's telephone number, including area code)

-Dynamics Special Purpose Corp.

-2875 El Camino Real

-Redwood City, CA 94061 (408) 212-0200

-(Former name, former address and former fiscal year, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:

-Large accelerated filer

-Non-accelerated filer

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 per share SNTI The Nasdaq Global Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company or an emerging growth company.
-See the definitions of 'large accelerated filer,'' 'accelerated filer,'' 'smaller reporting company,' and 'emerging growth company' in Rule 12b-2 of the Exchange Act.

-Accelerated filer

-Smaller reporting company \times

-Emerging growth company \times

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of May 1, 2023 there were 44,168,034 shares of the registrant's common stock, par value \$0.0001 per share, issued and outstanding.
+TORM 10-Q (Mark One) ☑ QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or the quarterly period ended March 31, 2023 ☐ TRANSITION REPORT PURSUANT TO SI ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the he quarterly period from to Commission File Number 001-40440 nti Biosciences, Inc. Exact name of registrant as specified in its charter) Delaware 86-2437900 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 2 Corporate Drive, First Floor South San Francisco, CA 94080 (Address of principal executive offices and zip code) (650) 239-2030 (Registrant's telephone number, including area code) (Former name, Dynamics Special Purpose Corp.
+2875 El Camino Real Redwood City, CA 94061 (408) 212-0200 , former address and former fiscal year, if changed since last report) curities registered pursuant to Section 12(b) of the Act: Title of each class Trading Name of each exc Symbol(s) on which regist hange ered Common stock, par value \$0.0001 per share SNTI The Nasdaq Globa l Market quired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding that the preceding the specific part of the past 90 days.
+Yes \boxtimes No \square g 12 months (or for suc icate by check mark whether the registrant has submitted electronicall upter) during the preceding 12 months (or such shorter period that the procedure of the contract of the procedure of the contract of th ly every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Secregistrant was required to submit such files).
+Yes \boxtimes No \square tion 232.405 of this an accelerated filer, a non-accelerated filer, smaller reporting company or an emerging growth com ny," and "emerging growth company" in Rule 12b-2 of the Exchange Act. pany.
+See the definition Large accelerated filer Accelerated filer Non-accelerated filer $oximes$ Smaller reporting company × n emerging growth company, indicate by check mark if the registrant vided pursuant to Section 7(a)(2)(B) of the Securities Act. ⊠ Emerging growth company has elected not to use the extended transition period for complying with any new or revised financial companies. ⊠ al accounting standards icate by check mark whether the registrant is a shell company (as defi ined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ 5 of May 1, 2023 there were 44,168,034 shares of the registrant's comm non stock, par value \$0.0001 per share, issued and outstanding.